What is ISO 15118?

 ISO 15118 is among the important standards for the ongoing development of the EV charging industry.
 This communication protocol is a secure, reliable, and internationally recognized instrument compatible with many EV hardware and software solutions and charging speeds.
 Adding to that is the role this protocol will play as grid-balancing technologies become more widespread.

-Practical Examples of ISO 15118
+Practical examples of ISO 15118

 Here are some practical examples of how ISO 15118 can be used: